 💰 When people are forced to have pregnancies they don’t want, they are potentially giving up years of lost income and earning potential.

-💰 When people have access to good reproductive healthcare, they are more likely to earn more, have better benefits, have more flexibility to move between jobs or start a business and have greater long-term wealth-building potential.
+💰 When people have access to good reproductive healthcare, they are more likely to earn more.
+They will have better benefits.
+They will have more flexibility to move between jobs or start a business and have greater long-term wealth-building potential.

 The vote in Kansas is a clear sign that voting makes a difference.
 Our voices matter.